satish-rajnale/Graphql-Queries/README.md

 Every Graphql query should have a predefined schema and a resolver for it.
  - A schema has the structure for your data that will be fetched through graphql api.
+ - A resolver contains the returned data when received a query.